HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Chris Rigg - Deutsche Bank Securities, Inc.

 Good morning.
 I was hoping I could get some more color as to what's going on in London.
 I mean a 30% to 35% decline in EBITDA seems pretty remarkable, and does seem like it could move the needle at least within the EBITDA guidance range.
 I mean, what's – particularly on the Middle Eastern side?
-I'm just having a – would love to get a better sense for what you guys think is driving that pressure and whether you think it's for good.
-Thanks.
-(42:31)
+I'm just having a – would love to get a better sense for what you guys think is driving that pressure and (42:31)

 Victor L. Campbell - HCA Healthcare, Inc.